henrycm/AuditSpring/README.md

 # AuditSpring

-- import maven project and run in a container like Tomcat, User:john, password:password
+- Import maven project and run in a container like Tomcat, User:john, password:password

 Audit with Spring AOP